nicholasbergesen/dns/README.md

                               |  cache   |         |
                               +----------+         |

-I'm using Google's 8.8.8.8 name server as my foreign server.
+Google's 8.8.8.8 name server is used as the foreign server.

-## Outstanding items
-- Fix cache response errors